Guidance: statutory and non-statutory wildlife site designations

 The Convention adopts a broad definition of wetland, namely "areas of marsh, fen, peatland or water, whether natural or artificial, permanent or temporary, with water that is static or flowing, fresh, brackish or salt, including areas of marine water the depth of which at low tide does not exceed six metres".
 Wetlands "may incorporate riparian and coastal zones adjacent to the wetlands, and islands or bodies of marine water deeper than six metres at low tide lying within the wetlands".

-There is only one Ramsar site in Berkshire or Oxfordshire, South West London Waterbodies.
+There is only one Ramsar site in the TVERC area; South West London Waterbodies in Berkshire.

 Sites of Special Scientific Interest (SSSI) in England, Scotland and Wales

-The SSSI series has developed since 1949 as the national suite of sites providing statutory protection for the best examples of the UK's flora, fauna, or geological or physiographical features.
+The Sites of Special Scientific Interest (SSSI) series has developed since 1949 as the national suite of sites providing statutory protection for the best examples of the UK's flora, fauna, or geological or physiographical features.
 These sites are also used to underpin other national and international nature conservation designations.
 Most SSSIs are privately-owned or managed; others are owned or managed by public bodies or non-government

 organisations.